-For information on native and adapted plants and trees to create landscapes that need less water, pesticides, and fertilizer to thrive in the North Central Texas climate, visit www.txsmartscape.com.
-Excessive fertilizer in runoff can lead to "overgrowth" of submerged plants.
+For information on native and adapted plants and trees to create landscapes that need less water, pesticides, and fertilizer to thrive in the North Central Texas climate, visit the North Central Texas SmartScape website at www.txsmartscape.com.
+Using native and adapted plants reduces the need for excessive fertilizer in runoff, which can lead to "overgrowth" of submerged plants.